 We create tailor made itinerary where you can design your own itinerary to match your interest, ideas and budget.
 To discuss your ideas or to get some suggestions from our travel consultants, please fill in our tailor-made request form.

 Pick up from and drop off at the hotel and the airport on a private vehicle.

-Twin sharing accommodation in a two or three star hotel in Kathmandu, Pokhara, Lumbini and Chitwan; Breakfast included.
+Twin sharing accommodation in a three star hotel in Kathmandu (2 Nights only) , Pokhara (2 Nights only), Lumbini (1 Night only); Breakfast included.

 Two nights/three days accommodation in Chitwan with full board meal (breakfast, lunch and dinner) as well as all jungle activities in the national park.

 Farewell dinner in a fine restaurant on the second last day.

 All Guided city tour mentioned in day-by-day itinerary on a private vehicle.